ufoot/fumes/README.md

 * All Liquid War 3, Liquid War 5 and Liquid War 6 contributors have indirectly helped for this project to exist.
-No real code snippets, but ideas where reused whenever possible.
+No real code snippets, but ideas were reused whenever possible.

 License
 =======